QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025-07_DriveChamp.md

 Being consistent and accurate with these markers is important since they set expectations for players and are often factored into how difficult set feels to complete.

+### ❓ Cheat Protection
+It seems you have incorporated some cheats within the achievement design, love to see it!
+Have you also considered the other cheats and how they could affect cheating whilst doing other achievements the intended way?

 ### ---⇢ 📺 Rich Presence ⇠---
 Looks pretty good to me, perhaps a little basic, would've love to see it expanded a bit more for specific modes or perhaps which team the player is driving for.
 But it's fine.